ROCm/aomp/bin/README.md

 Notice that some components are built with different parts of the same repository.

 The [llvm-project](https://github.com/radeonopencompute/llvm-project) repository is a mirror of the gerrit-managed internal AMD repository.
-Actually, only the branch "amd-stg-open" is mirrored.
+Actually, only the branch "amd-staging" is mirrored.
 The updates to the mirror are done at least daily.
 If you are internal to AMD you will pick up the llvm-project repository directly from the gerrit [llvm-project](ssh://git.amd.com:29418/lightning/ec/llvm-project) repository.